-You can filter messages by selecting the toggle buttons that correspond to the severity of the log entry or by whether an attachment is present.
+MessageYou can filter messages by selecting the toggle buttons that correspond to the severity of theSeveritylog entry or by whether an attachment is present.
 The following table describes message severity.

-0 Provides general information, such as status of a program, changes of the controller and controller version. ^ Issues that may have occurred but the system was able to recover.
-A A violation occurs if the safety limit is exceeded.
+0 Provides general information, such as status of a program, changes of the controller and controller version.
+1 Issues that may have occurred but the system was able to recover.
+A violation occurs if the safety limit is exceeded.
 This causes the robot to perform a safety rated stop.
-8 A fault occurs if there is an unrecoverable error in the system.
+A fault accurs if there is an unreacture bla arreating the suptom.
+This 8 A fault occurs if there is an unrecoverable error in the system.
 This causes the robot to perform a safety rated stop.